kwizzlek/Alembic-v0/DATABASE.md

 | Name | documents | Bucket identifier |
 | Public | false | Access controlled by RLS policies |
 | File Structure | `{tenant_id}/{filename}` | Tenant-isolated file paths |

+#### Storage Policies
+- Users can only access files within their tenant's directory
+- File uploads are restricted to the user's tenant directory
+- File deletions are restricted to file owners and tenant admins

 ## Indexes